 To truly understand the profound breakthrough of using ketamine for depression, chronic pain treatment, and mental health, one must dive deeper into the science.

-How Ketamine Heals the Mind
+How Ketamine Works to Heal the Brain

 A leading researcher in the neuroscience of ketamine, who conducts research at the Neurological Institute at Cleveland Clinics reveals that chronic stress (which can happen from PTSD, anxiety, OCD, and other conditions) and depression result in neuronal changes that reduce prefrontal and hippocampal connections in the brain.
 These changes negatively affect mental wellness over time.